On Undecided LP, Clustering and Active Learning: Introduction

 \paragraph*{Problem VI: Terrain simplification.}

-Consider the situation where the input is a set of points in three dimensions sampled from a terrain.
-For each sample point we have an associated interval in the $z$-axis which its estimated uncertainty about its height.
-The problem is then to compute a terrain, made out of minimal number of triangles, that passes through all the points within their vertical error tolerance.
-This problem can be interpreted as a set cover problem with planar triangles, where a triangle is allowable, only if it can be lifted to three dimensions so that it approximates the points lying in it correctly.
+Here, the input is a set of points in three dimensions sampled from a terrain.
+For each sample point we have an associated interval in the $z$-axis of length 2$\eps$ with the point in its center, that represents the tolerated approximation error.
+The problem is then to compute a terrain made out of a minimal number of triangles, that passes through all the vertical error tolerance intervals of the points.
+This problem can be interpreted as a set cover problem with planar triangles, where a triangle is allowable only if it can be lifted to three dimensions so that it approximates the points lying in it correctly.

 \paragraph*{Related work.}

 Linear programming has a long history, see the survey by \cite{dmw-lp-04}.